OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 *   All of our major sites (found at list of major projects), such as Wikipedia, including user pages, discussion pages, and noticeboards.
 *   Our blogs and APIs (unless we have provided a separate policy for those services).
-*   Our mobile sites and applications, which can be found on our official list.
+*   Official Wikimedia Foundation mobile applications.
 *   Emails, SMS, and notifications from us or sent to us from you.

 This Privacy Policy, however, does not cover some situations where we may gather or process information.
 For example, some uses may be covered by separate privacy policies (like those of the Wikimedia Shop) or sites or services run by third parties (such as third-party developer projects on Wikimedia Cloud Services).
 To understand more about what this Privacy Policy does not cover, please see below.